Ravi-tyro/Ravi-tyro/README.md

 - 👋 Hi, I’m @Ravi
-- 👀 I’m interested in python and scripting
+- 👀 I’m interested in python and other scripting languages
 - 🌱 I’m a lifelong learner
-- 💞️ I’m looking to collaborate on small projects apart from my work
+- 💞️ I’m looking to collaborate on small projects as a hobby
-- 📫 How to reach me: Strictly email

 <!---
 Ravi-tyro/Ravi-tyro is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.